lucas-giraldelli/bookshelf-app/README.md

 ## Project
-In this project I tried a lot of concepts that I know, like lifting up state with [Context API](https://reactjs.org/docs/context.html), custom hooks, debouncing api calls, CSS-in-JS with [styled-components](https://styled-components.com/), even getting props through styled-components to render a border based on focus state and added a spinner after API calling. </br>
+In this project I tried a lot of concepts that I know, like lifting up state with [Context API](https://reactjs.org/docs/context.html), custom hooks, debouncing api calls, CSS-in-JS with [styled-components](https://styled-components.com/), even getting props through styled-components to render a border based on focus state and added a spinner during API calling. </br>
 It was a lot of work but a lot of fun.

 ## Improvements and feedforward